-The system will automatically enter the normal heating and filtering at the end of the priming mode, which lasts 4-5 minutes.
-You can manually exit Priming Mode by pressing the "Back" button on the Priming Mode Screen.
+You can manually exit Priming Mode by pressing a "Temp" button (Up or Down).
 Note that if you do not manually exit the priming mode as described above, the priming mode will be automatically terminated after 4-5 minutes.
 Be sure that the pump(s) have been primed by this time.

-Once the system has exited Priming Mode, the top-side panel will display the Main Screen, but the display will not show the water temperature yet, as shown below.
+Once the system has exited Priming Mode, the top-side panel will momentarily display the set temperature but the display will not show the temperature yet, as shown below.
 This is because the system requires approximately 1 minute of water flowing through the heater to determine the water temperature and display it.